'The Best Part Of The First Amendment': Dave Chappelle Accepts Mark Twain Prize

 Chappelle had special praise for three people: the comedian Tony Woods, a major early influence; the director Stan Lathan, who masterminded his five recent Netflix specials; and his mother, who encouraged him to be a griot of his time.

-"But early in my career, if you remember, mom, you used to sit in the club with me," he said.
+"But early in my career, if you remember, Mom, you used to sit in the club with me," he said.
 "She'd do a full day of work.
 You'd be back there falling asleep, just waiting for me to go on.
 She would watch my show every night.
 Do you know how long that car ride is home?"

-He paused briefly for applause, and then offered this detail: "How many of you have ever heard your mother say: 'P***y jokes were a little too much tonight, son'?"
+He paused briefly for applause and then offered this detail: "How many of you have ever heard your mother say: 'P***y jokes were a little too much tonight, son'?"

 Patrick Jarenwattananon adapted this story for the Web.